Irish Bacon and Cabbage

 Method

-of Guinness (1 1/2 cups), onion, peel, and seasonings and pour over meat.
+bottle of Guinness (1 1/2 cups), onion, peel, and seasonings and pour

+over meat.
 Add a little more Guinness, if needed, to just cover meat.
-Marinate in refrigerator

-on a platter and keep warm.
+roast on a platter and keep warm.
 Skim fat from cooking liquid.
-Strain, pressing
+Strain,

-solids, and add flour mixture, 1/2 cup Guinness, and enough water, if needed,
+pressing solids, and add flour mixture, 1/2 cup Guinness, and enough

 Top